IanSSenne/mcbuild/README.md

 ### installation video

-you can find a video detailing installation for windows (here)[https://streamable.com/bcljw4].
+you can find a video detailing installation for windows at https://streamable.com/bcljw4.

 ## MC Language Examples